ckswilliams/modOpenREM/docs/charts.rst

 The available charts for CT data are as follows:

-    * Bar chart of mean DLP and CTDI for each acquisition protocol:
+    * Bar chart of mean DLP and CTDI\ :sub: `vol` for each acquisition protocol:

       .. image:: img/ChartCTMeanDLPandCTDI.png
          :width: 831px
          :align: center
          :height: 765px
-         :alt: OpenREM chart of mean DLP and CTDIvol screenshot
+         :alt: OpenREM chart of mean DLP and CTDI\ :sub: `vol` screenshot

-      The tooltip of each bar shows the user the name of the protocol, the number of acquisitions of that type and also the mean DLP and/or CTDIvol value.
+      The tooltip of each bar shows the user the name of the protocol, the number of acquisitions of that type and also the mean DLP and/or CTDI\ :sub: `vol` value.

-      Clicking on an individual bar takes the user to a histogram of DLP or CTDIvol for that protocol.
+      Clicking on an individual bar takes the user to a histogram of DLP or CTDI\ :sub: `vol` for that protocol.
 The tooltip for each histogram bar shows the number of acquisitions.
 The DLP histogram tooltip also includes a link that will take the user to the list of studies that contain the acquisitions represented by that histogram bar: